suadcodes/suadcodes/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: my current motto: drink as much water as possible and get through the day.
+subtitle: current motto is drink as much water as possible and get through the day.

 profile:
   align: right